auwsmit/dotfiles/README.md

 2. Create symbolic link(s).
 This will move any potentially replaced files into a `~/dotfiles_backup` folder.
-	* If on Windows, run WinSymLink.bat with adminstrator privileges.
+	* If on Windows, run WinSetup.bat with adminstrator privileges.
-	* If Linux/Mac, run UnixSymLink.sh.
+	* If Linux/Mac, run UnixSetup.sh.
 Make sure it's executable.

 3. Startup Vim, and it should say that it's downloading all the plugins.
   * Note: Windows makes a bunch of command prompts during this process, just